Instrument & Commissioning Engineer

 Assist in developing commissioning plans and schedules from the agreed logic and integrate this into the overall schedule.

-Lead a team of discipline commissioning technicians so that equipment and systems can be safely handed over.
+Lead a team of disciplined commissioning technicians so equipment and systems can be safely handed over.

 Liaise with vendor support personnel and operations support personnel where required.
 Ensure all preservation requirements are implemented and regularly maintained.